 - Genius of Liberty Runaway Slave Advertisements An index of more than 200 advertisements are taken from a rare complete collection of the Genius of Liberty newspaper, a four-page weekly published in Leesburg, Loudoun County, Virginia from 1817-1843.

-- A Glimpse into the History of African Americans in Loudoun County Designed with the educator in mind, lists some primary documents and excerpts from secondary sources available at Thomas Balch Library useful to preparing teaching units on various aspects of African American history.
+- A Glimpse into the History of African Americans in Loudoun County Designed with the educator in mind, this resource lists primary documents and excerpts from secondary sources that are accessible at the Thomas Balch Library; valuable information for those preparing teaching units on various aspects of African American history.
 The materials tell the story of African American history from a Loudoun County perspective.